Black Friday Ads Are Leaking With Some Of The Best Deals Of 2018

 Shoppers who purchase and activate an iPhone XS or iPhone XS Max will be given a free $250 gift card for Target.
 Droid fans who purchase a Samsung Galaxy Note9 + will get a free $300 gift card, which also requires activation with specific carriers.

-People holding out on buying a Sony Playstation 4 will be glad to note that Target is also selling its system bundled with the Spider-Man game for only $199.99
+People holding out on buying a Sony PlayStation 4 will be glad to note that Target is also selling its system bundled with the Spider-Man game for only $199.99

 JCPenney Black Friday Ad is REVEALED (and it’s EPIC!) https://t.co/voEiT1BncG pic.twitter.com/dH8rY7Oriu